allenai/propara/README.md

 # EMNLP 2018 Update
 Data and code related to our recent [EMNLP'18 paper] (https://arxiv.org/abs/1808.10012) is released on 31st Oct 2018.
-Contributors: Niket Tandon, Bhavana Dalvi Mishra, Joel Grus
+**Code contributors: Niket Tandon, Bhavana Dalvi Mishra, Joel Grus

 Detailed instructions to train your own ProStruct model can be found at: data/emnlp18/README.md